Search

 • Exhaust: The final process in the cycle is the exhaust stroke.
 The exhaust valve opens, and gases created during combustion are expelled as the piston moves back up.

-Diesel engines are also often four-stroke engines, but they’re different from engines that are gasoline-powered in how they complete the combustion process.
+Diesel engines are also often four-stroke engines, but they’re different from engines that are gasoline-powered in how they perform the combustion process.
 Instead of using spark plugs to ignite the air-fuel mixture, they rely on high compression ratios.

 While most vehicles use internal combustion engines, the setup of these engines can vary.
 The cylinder layouts can vary, depending on the amount of power a manufacturer wants the car to have or to ensure the engine will fit the space that’s allotted.